-- · use mathematics to quantitatively analyse experimental data - describe how reactions can be monitored, and carry out quantitative chemical investigations - explain how temperature, concentration, catalysts and surface area affect the rate of a chemical reaction in terms of the collision theory - understand that reactions are either exothermic or endothermic and be able to perform calculations to determine heat given out or taken in during a chemical reaction - explain how the yield of a reversible reaction is affected by changes to the environment of a closed system - · describe how and why Earth's atmosphere and resources are affected by human activity
+- · use mathematics to quantitatively analyse experimental data - describe how reactions can be monitored, and carry out quantitative chemical investigations - explain how temperature, concentration, catalysts and surface area affect the rate of a chemical reaction in terms of the collision theory - understand that reactions are either exothermic or endothermic and be able to perform calculations to determine heat given out or taken in during a chemical reaction - · describe how and why Earth's atmosphere and resources are affected by human activity

-Written homework will be marked and graded according to departmental guidelines and will include an explanation to help the pupil improve their understanding.
+Written homework will be marked and graded according to departmental guidelines and will include an explanation to help pupils improve their understanding.
 Class work will also be monitored with comments and targets appearing in exercise books.
 Formal assessments will be taken at the end of topics.